Jimk72/Icarus_Software/README.md

 # Icarus Mod Manager 2.2

+# Icarus Mod Manager 2.2

+## 9/23/24 Ver 2.2.3

+-Fixed error on run issue.

+-Added second editor.
+You can edit mods in 2 seperate editors incase you want to look at one mod while working on the other.

+-Added a few editor features to the menus.

+-Fixed issue with auto enabling extract updates which causes multiple update extractions for new users.

+## 8/18/24 Ver 2.2.2

+-Fixed skinning issues with a few UI items.

+-Fixed the ui font not changin in all areas.

 ## 8/17/24 Ver 2.2.1

 -Unlocked the Full UI editor(Right click in the json editor and select Open UI Editor)